-A cluster is a group of devices, servers, or other resources that act as a single system that promotes availability and in some cases may execute load balancing and parallel processing.
+A cluster is a group of devices, servers, or other resources that act as a single system to promote availability and in some cases, may execute load balancing and parallel processing.

 A clustered setup for TORO Integrate involves having multiple servers clustered together in a group wherein the TORO Integrate instance's workload can shift from server to server to ensure uptime and reliability.
 In a clustered environment, instances are grouped into nodes where they may work together to maintain the desired state of a service.
 This may be achieved by deploying TORO Integrate in a Docker swarm.

 For example, when a TORO Integrate node within a Docker swarm environment becomes unavailable, that running Docker service will be passed to another node and your service will then be picked up where it left off.